Domuska/esde_client_public/README.md

 Juhana implemented the Settings activity and fragments, initial Preference-saving functionalities, and alongside Tomi added shaking detection to the application and added togglable shaking sensor modes.

+Both participated in bug-squishing and fine-tuning the app in general.

 Results of testing:

 Data is received and shown in the UI of the application.
 Changing login information in the shared preferences will result in failure to log in into the server (shown by log messages and the lack of elements appearing into the UI).
+During final tests, it became apparent the server provided access even with wrong login credentials.
+This is considered to be more the server's fault than the application's.

 Changing a a value in the DeviceActivity, moving out of the activity and re-returning into it seems to change the value of the device.
 Log messages also confirm that a new message arrives from the server after being sent from the DeviceActivity widgets.